nikitatran/astro-simple-resume/README.md

 In ``src/index.html``, change the `title` property of the `ResumeLayout` component to your desired text.

 ### How to change icons used in resume header
 By default, the resume header uses SVG icons from the Material Design Icons iconset.
-If you want to change the icons, go to the `user_info.json` file and change the `iconName`.
+If you want to change the icons, go to the `user_info.json` file and change the `iconName` value.
 You can go to [Iconify](https://icon-sets.iconify.design/mdi/) to figure out what icon name to use.
 Note that you must prefix the name with `mdi:` when referring to an icon from that set.

-If you want to use your own custom SVGs or use a different icon set from icon-sets, please refer to [astro-icon](https://github.com/natemoo-re/astro-icon?tab=readme-ov-file#usage) documentation.
+If you want to use your own custom SVGs or use a different icon set from Iconify, please refer to [astro-icon](https://github.com/natemoo-re/astro-icon?tab=readme-ov-file#usage) documentation.

 # UI
 Images coming soon!